-Details of the steam locomotive DRG Class 03
+Details of DRG Class 03

 - Manufacturer: Borsig, Henschel, Krupp, Schwartzkopff